 Without a properly functioning flare system, Refining NZ‘s Marsden Point refinery cannot legally or safely operate.
 The flare is part of the most critical process safety system on-site to vent pressure and gas during process upsets and emergencies.
 Access to the full flare structure can only be gained when the refinery is shut down, once every 12-15 years.

-In 2018, maintenance and repairs to the flare had to be completed within the eight day shutdown period, ensuring the flare was fit for service for the next operational period.
+In 2018, maintenance and repairs to the flare had to be completed within the eight-day shutdown period, ensuring the flare was fit for service for the next operational period.

-In order to develop a maintenance scope, a condition assessment and design review were required.
+To develop a maintenance scope, a condition assessment and design review were required.

-Grit Engineers provided the scope, technical direction, review and approval for a structural assessment that was carried out using current codes and IPENZ PN19 (allowing for age of structure).
+GRIT provided the scope, technical direction, review and approval for a structural assessment that was carried out using current codes and IPENZ PN19 (allowing for age of structure).
 The assessment considered:

 - Fitness for service of design, compared with current codes, to establish whether the

 the structure needed any structural modifications or upgrades, ignoring the condition.

 - Fitness for purpose in current deteriorated condition, to establish the repairs necessary